Franz Böhm: Nazi era

 Only through name confusion resulting from a mistake by the Nazis was Böhm able to avoid arrest after the failed July 20 plot.
+This confusion relates to the arrest of the Roman Catholic priest Franz Boehm, who had already been arrested on June 5, 1944 for preaching against the Nazi film industry.

 Post-war and political career

 After the war Böhm was able to resume teaching in Freiburg and was granted the position of Prorector.
 In 1946 he accepted a professorship at the University of Freiburg.
 During his time at the university he worked with Walter Eucken to found the German scholarly journal ORDO in 1948, which remains today a mouthpiece of German institutional economists.

 During this time Böhm became active in politics, joining the CDU shortly after the war.
 He served as the minister of cultural affairs in Hessen under Karl Geiler from 1 November 1945 until February 1946, when he resigned due to differences of opinion with the American occupying forces.

 Böhm was a member of the German Bundestag from 1953 until 1965.
 During this time he was the leader of the German delegation for the reparations negotiations with Israel.

 Throughout his time in the Bundestag Böhm remained deeply connected to the University of Freiburg and his students, continuing to provide seminars despite his role in the Bundestag.
 His political role remained secondary in importance to his career as an instructor.
 Böhm died on 26 September 1977 in Rockenberg.

 The Franz-Böhm Schule, a Berufsschule in Frankfurt am Main, is named in his honor.